sgaul/childcare/index.md

 ![plot of chunk unnamed-chunk-6](assets/fig/unnamed-chunk-6.png)

-For this data source, the results differ from the SDE data.
-Tolland (for instance) has one of the highest rates, and Hartford is closer to the middle of the pack.
-In this view, urban periphery towns like East Hartford, Enfield and Bloomfield have the lowest rates of enrollment in the region.
+ACS results differ from the SDE data.
+Tolland (for instance) has one of the highest rates in the ACS data, and Hartford is closer to the middle of the pack.
+According to the ACS data, urban periphery towns like East Hartford, Enfield and Bloomfield have the lowest rates of enrollment in the region.

 Since the data is drawn from the ACS, there are also margins of error associated with the values, which can be large for small towns.

 ![plot of chunk unnamed-chunk-7](assets/fig/unnamed-chunk-7.png)

-Direct comparison shows where the ACS and SDE data agree and disagree.
-(Both are 5 year averages.)
-The sources measure slightly different things - the ACS data measures the number of 3 - 4 year olds living in these towns that attend school.
+Direct comparison shows where 5-year average rates from ACS and SDE agree and disagree.
+Each measures slightly different things - the ACS data measures the number of 3 - 4 year olds living in these towns that attend school.
 The SDE data measures the number of children attending kindergarten in the respective school districts that have some prior pre-kindergarten experience.

 Which data source does a better job identifying the important issues for our region?